-We believe that we, as owners, can influence our investee companies to change.
-To this end, we use our influence on the companies to express our views, through engagement and voting.
+We also believe that we, as owners, can influence the investee companies to change.
+To this end, we use our influence in the companies to express our views, through engagement and voting.

 Some investments are excluded from all strategies.
-For example, we do not invest in producers or distributors of controversial weapons or in companies persistently failing to comply with the international guidelines, conventions and recommendations and where engagement has proved futile.
-Subject to certain criteria, we also exclude companies involved in fossil fuels, if their transition plans are either non-existent or deemed by us to be unrealistic.
+For example, we do not invest in producers or distributors of controversial weapons or in companies persistently failing to comply with the international norms, conventions and recommendations adopted by Denmark and where engagement has proved futile.
+We also exclude a number of energy companies because their plans for transition are either non-existent or unrealistic.